As an Amazon Associate I earn from qualifying purchases @AMAZON

 I chose to use several Cineo Matchbox units but the Cineo Matchstix are also good choices if one wants central control and dimming.
 Cineo remote phosphor LED lighting is daylight-quality lighting far superior to the spectrally gappy LED lights installed by Mercedes, and most upfitters—Hollywood film grade lighting, easy on the eyes and in one’s preference of color temperature.

-The BESTEK 3-Socket 200W 12V/24V DC Cigarette Lighter Power Adapter with 5.2A 4-Port Car USB Splitter Charger offers high power USB charging ports and is also a 3-way splitter.
+The BESTEK 3-Socket 200W 12V/24V DC Cigarette Lighter Power Adapter @AMAZON with 5.2A 4-Port Car USB Splitter Charger offers high power USB charging ports and is also a 3-way splitter.
 Here, one port is used for the Lupine charger.
 Be sure not to exceed reasonable wattage.

 The iPhone and iPad are easily charged, but charge fastest with high power 2.4 amp charging ports as on the Bestek unit.